menu

 Demographics

-In terms of college education, Lowell - Dexter is nearly on par with the US average for all cities of 21.84%: 19.22% of adults 25 and older in Lowell - Dexter have a bachelor's degree or advanced degree.
+The education level of Lowell - Dexter citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.22% of adults 25 and older in Lowell - Dexter have a college degree.

 The people who call Lowell - Dexter home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lowell - Dexter residents report their race to be White, followed by Native American.
 Important ancestries of people in Lowell - Dexter include German, Irish, English, European, and Swedish.